postgrespro/pg_probackup/Documentation.md

     pg_probackup merge -B backup_dir --instance instance_name -i backup_id

 This command merges the specified incremental backup to its parent full backup, together with all incremental backups between them.
 Once the merge is complete, the incremental backups are removed as redundant.
-Thus, the merge operation is virtually equivalent to retaking a full backup and removing all the outdated backups, but it allows to save much time, especially for large data volumes.
+Thus, the merge operation is virtually equivalent to retaking a full backup and removing all the outdated backups, but it allows to save much time, especially for large data volumes, I/O and network traffic in case of [remote](#using-pg_probackup-in-the-remote-mode) backup.

 Before the merge, pg_probackup validates all the affected backups to ensure that they are valid.
-You can check the current backup status by running the show command with the backup ID.
+You can check the current backup status by running the [show](#show) command with the backup ID:

+    pg_probackup show -B backup_dir --instance instance_name -i backup_id

 If the merge is still in progress, the backup status is displayed as MERGING.
 The merge is idempotent, so you can restart the merge if it was interrupted.

 ### Deleting Backups